How to Repair MySQL Database

 cp -rfv /var/lib/mysql /var/lib/mysql_copy

-Alternatively, make a backup version of the database before trying any of the repair solutions.
+Alternatively, make a backup of the database before trying any repair solutions.
 Follow our guide: How to Back Up & Restore a MySQL Database.

-Below you will find three options how to repair a MySQL database.
+Below you will find three options for repairing a MySQL database.

 Repairing MySQL Database with REPAIR TABLE Query